thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 --- abstract

-RFC 7925 provides guidance to developers for use of TLS/DTLS 1.2 for Internet of Things (IoT) devices.
-This document is a companion to RFC 7925 and defines TLS/DTLS 1.3 profiles for IoT devices.
-It also updates RFC 7925 with regards to the X.509 certificate profile and ciphersuite requirements.
+RFC 7925 offers guidance to developers on using TLS/DTLS 1.2 for Internet of Things (IoT) devices with resource constraints.
+This document serves as a companion to RFC 7925, defining TLS/DTLS 1.3 profiles for IoT devices.
+Additionally, it updates RFC 7925 with respect to the X.509 certificate profile and ciphersuite requirements.

 --- middle